Catvax (CATVAX) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Catvax Historical Price

-According to the latest data gathered on Catvax live price page, the current price of Catvax is 0USD.
-The circulating supply of Catvax(CATVAX) is 83.94M CATVAX , giving it a market capitalization of $81.81K.
+According to the latest data gathered on Catvax live price page, the current price of Catvax is 0.00102378USD.
+The circulating supply of Catvax(CATVAX) is 83.94M CATVAX , giving it a market capitalization of $85.93K.

 The Catvax Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of CATVAX based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.